 Take the fork to the right to skirt the eastern side of the lake and follow the path all the way down to Ogwen car park.

 4. Devil’s Kitchen, Glyder Fawr, Glyder Fach and Llyn Bochlwyd Hike

 - Elevation Gain: 855m

 - Starting Point: Ogwen Visitor Centre

 This route is a slightly longer variation of the route above, but includes the summit of Glyder Fach and bypasses Y Gribin Ridge.
-Here is a brief route description but for more detail, see this post.
+Here is a brief route description but for more detail, see this guide.

 Follow the main path from the Visitor’s Centre to Cwm Idwal.
 Walk around Llyn Idwal and climb up through the Devil’s Kitchen to the Plateau above.
 Walk around the small Llyn y Cwn and ascend Glyder Fawr.